Dubai: Do you know this man? Police seek help identifying body

 Dubai Police are seeking the public's assistance in identifying the man in the picture.

-The man was found dead in the jurisdiction area of Al Raffa Police Station.
-According to Dubai Police, he had no identification documents on him, and has not yet been reported missing.
+The man was found dead in the jurisdiction area of Bur Dubai Police Station.
+According to police, he had no identification documents on him, and has not yet been reported missing.

 The body is currently at the General Department of Forensic Science and Criminology in order for the authorities to determine the cause of death.